‘RHOBH’ Star Kyle Richards Reunites With Sisters After Years-Long Feud, Reveals How Her Mom Would Feel

 Kyle Richards knows her mother would be happy to see that she and her sisters, Kim Richards and Kathy Hilton, are back on good terms.

-Following years of feuding with one another on and off, the longtime Real Housewives of Beverly Hills cast member took to her Instagram page, where she shared a video of herself and siblings singing along to a Wilson Phillips at a party she threw with her husband, Mauricio Umansky, over the weekend.
+Following years of feuding with one another on and off, the longtime Real Housewives of Beverly Hills cast member took to her Instagram page, where she shared a video of herself and siblings singing along to a Wilson Phillips song at a party she threw with her husband, Mauricio Umansky, over the weekend.

-“I know Mom is happy now,” Kyle wrote in the caption of her photo, being sure to tag Kathy and Kim in her post.
+“I know Mom is happy now,” Kyle wrote in the caption of her photo, making sure to tag Kathy and Kim in her post.

 In response to the video clip, Kathy shared several heart emoji in the comments section as her daughter, Nicky Hilton, did the same.